Here’s what stood out this month, how it’s reshaping the SEO and GEO landscape, and some thoughts, opinions and guidance to help you navigate.

 My take: Collectively, these changes signal a further shift towards folding AI deeper into search behaviours across image, video, audio... not just text/LLM input.
 The endgame looks increasingly multimodal.
 Thinking harder about your brand assets now – quality, formats, optimisation – could pay dividends in the next phase of search's evolution.

 Instagram has confirmed plans to make its content indexable in search engines in July 2025.
-Details remain thin, but it’s a safe bet that standard social SEO principles will apply when optimising for Google visibility: keyword usage in profiles, captions, hashtags, and engagement signals (in Instagram and Google) will all likely shape what surfaces in search.
-This was certainly true of Twitter, for example, and it's how Google looks at it's own platform, YouTube, when surfacing content for Google Search.
+Details remain thin, but it’s a safe bet that standard social SEO principles will apply when optimising for Google visibility: keyword usage in profiles, captions, hashtags, and engagement signals (in Instagram and Google) will all likely shape what ranks well in search.
+This was certainly true of Twitter, for example, and it's how Google looks at it's own platform, YouTube, when surfacing content in Google Search.

-Slipping on the tin-foil hat for a moment... the last time Google opened the floodgates to a UGC platform like this, it was due to a highly criticised deal brokered with Reddit.
+Slipping on the tin-foil hat for a moment... the last time Google opened the floodgates to a UGC platform like this, it was due to a highly criticised deal (words like 'backroom' and 'shady' have been bandied around) brokered with Reddit.
 Reddit was promoted in search and Google got to train its AI on all of Reddit's user-generated content.
-If AI search is becoming more multimodal, perhaps this is the next wave of AI training data acquisition.
+If AI search is becoming more multimodal, perhaps this 'opening up' of Instagram in Google is the consumer-facing end of the deal ushering in the next wave of AI training data acquisition by Google.

 Given Cloudflare’s scale as the largest web application firewall, this move could influence negotiations between site owners (as a collective) and AI companies seeking training data.
-It's empowering.
-It’s also the clearest sign yet that the web is fragmenting into camps: those who want to be part of AI’s knowledge base, and those who don’t.
+It’s certainly the clearest sign yet that the web is fragmenting into camps: those who want to be part of AI’s knowledge base, and those who don’t.
+It could be empowering, but only if enough websites opt-out, otherwise there simply won't be enough leverage.

 My take: From a visibility standpoint, it’s simple: if you block AI bots, you’re opting out of being surfaced in AI-generated answers.
 Whether that’s a win or a loss depends on your business model and content strategy.
 Our job is to make brands more visible in search, including generative AI search, so of course we think it would be a bad idea to block AI crawlers.
 Whether you choose to take a more principled approach, though, is entirely up to you!

-Interestingly, somebody asked Google's spokesperson, John Mueller, if they should use the LLMs.txt file (a proposed new standard for controlling AI crawlers, much like robots.txt for search bots and scrapers) and his answer was "Why bother?
+Interestingly, somebody asked Google's spokesperson, John Mueller, if they should use the LLMs.txt file (a proposed new standard for controlling AI crawlers, similar to robots.txt but providing context alongside crawl priorities and rules) and his answer was "Why bother?
 No LLMs respect LLMs.txt anyway!".
 Cloudflare appears to be taking the proverbial bull by the horns and wrestling AI crawl control into the hands of the average site owner, giving them leverage and choice.
+On that level alone, you have to hand it to them for being proactive and principled; and for having the courage to give some of their Silicon Valley neighbours a bloody nose.
+Of course it's also a great PR stunt, so there is that.

 If you have any thoughts or questions, or would like to discuss how we can help you to optimise in light of these changes, please reach out!